bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 (and don't ask me how :p).

 ..
+[1] I'm conveniently leaving out references to `Lebesgue integrals <https://en.wikipedia.org/wiki/Lebesgue_integration>`__ (among other things) to not overcomplicate the topic.
+They are quite important and are needed to work properly with random variables where you need to integrate over a set.
-[1] In fact, we can admit a larger class of integrators for stochastic integrals called `semimartingales <https://en.wikipedia.org/wiki/Semimartingale>`_, but for our purposes Itô processes will do just fine.
+..
+[2] In fact, we can admit a larger class of integrators for stochastic integrals called `semimartingales <https://en.wikipedia.org/wiki/Semimartingale>`_, but for our purposes Itô processes will do just fine.